-When derivatives of a function input are required, the LibTaylor library[69] is employed.
+In order to obtain derivatives of function input as described in Section 12.3, the LibTaylor library[69] is employed.
 Derivatives are required in the case of functions which are used in non-linear fitting to the PES given under the #<N1> OptFunc keyword, or when a MidasCpp operator file (".mop") is used for generating derivatives through the #2 FilePotential option of the #1 SinglePoint keyword.
 The use of automatic differentiation through LibTaylor gives rise to a number of limitations for the input functions.
-All functions mentioned in the previous paragraph except tan allows for automatic differentiation using the LibTaylor library.
-Secondly singularities that can arise from dividing by zero will also give rise to errors.
+Firstly, automatic differentiation with LibTaylor is not available for expressions comprising tan and Delta as well as Heaviside distributions.
+Secondly, singularities that can arise from dividing by zero will also give rise to errors.